wikimedia/labs-tools-stashbot/README.md

 An IRC bot designed to store data in an Elasticsearch cluster.

-This bot was created to replace Logstash in an application stack that process IRC leg messages for:
+This bot was created to replace Logstash in an application stack that processes IRC messages for:

 - [quips](https://github.com/bd808/quips)
 - [SAL](https://github.com/bd808/SAL)